 It will ultimately turn a lot of viewers off from Mary, who is not a genuine free spirit who will let people be who they are.
 She won’t back off when Mark expresses discomfort with what she wants to do.
 She acts like she really won’t approve of someone and that person will make her unhappy unless they conform to what she wants at all times.
 And for someone like Mark, who’s obviously less experienced at dating than Mary is and desperate for someone to love him, he’s an easy target.

 Case in point: When the movie fast-forwards about a year after Mark and Mary’s first date, Mark and Mary are getting married, and Mary has to be the “woke police,” even during their elopement wedding.
 Mark and Mary are at a cheap-looking wedding chapel in an unnamed city, where they are getting married.
 In another example of how this movie stumbles on realistic details, the only people at this wedding ceremony are Mark, Mary and the guy who’s marrying them.
-There are no other witnesses, which would be required to make the ceremony legal.
+There are no other witnesses, even though witnesses other than the married couple and wedding officiator would be required to make the ceremony legal.